Sebastianhju/Runeterra-5e/2.0/Rares.md

 - Quarterstaff
 - Attunemnet

-**Rapids**: Whenever you heal a target other than yourself, they can recharge an item or rune with charges.
+**Rapids**: Whenever you heal a target other than yourself with a spell, they can recharge an item or rune with charges.

 **Healing Power**: Your healing spells heal 2 more hit points